twolfson/twolfson.com/articles/building-a-company.md

 2023-12-20: Talk about avoiding bubble and no or low code solutions unless WYSIWYG websites.
 But not apps (though really this feels like hearsay -- reason is you wind up taking time to build engineering esque, then rebuilding system again in code)
 """

+"""
+2024-11-11
+Another starting point:
+Analog to digital conversion work
+Everything is either goods or services.
+And we're building a machine to make or deliver those.
+Software is digital execution.
+Manual work is analog execution.
+"""

 # Additional reading
 - [Startup time investing: Operational processes][]